zhengying-liu/autodl-contrib/README.md

 3. using directly winning methods to solve their own problems, under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) (*@Isabelle: TODO.
 Not quite sure*).

 ## Rights of Data
-Data donors' datasets will be properly **anonymized** and **be exclusively used for this challenge** (*TODO: perhaps for later AutoML/AutoDL challenges too?*).
+Data donors' datasets will be properly **anonymized** and **be exclusively used for this challenge** (*@Isabelle: perhaps for later AutoML/AutoDL challenges too?*).
 Final data provided to participants will only contain numbers and no column names will be given.
 This means that, for example, datasets in text will contain no explicit words and instead words will be replaced by their index.

 ## What is needed?
 As the tasks in this first edition of AutoDL challenge will all be **multi-label classification** tasks, all you need to provide is **examples** (a.k.a samples or features) with corresponding **labels**, and optionally some **metadata**.
 Datasets used in AutoDL cover all kinds of different domains such as video, image, text, speech, etc. You are thus welcome to contribute any datasets of any kinds.